ibm-cloud-docs/FileStorage/working-with-snapshots.md

 # Managing Snapshots

-## How do I Create a Snapshot Schedule?
+## How do I create a Snapshot Schedule?

 You can decide how often and when you want to create a point-in-time reference of your storage volume by creating snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.
 Schedules are managed through the **Storage** > **{{site.data.keyword.filestorage_short}}** tab of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.